chrisnoonan98675/site/xl-deploy/how-to/set-up-roles-and-permissions-using-the-cli.markdown

 The `security` object offers methods to find the permissions for a certain role and the permissions for the currently logged in user.

-* To show one's own permissions, issue `print security.getPermissions()`.
+* To show your own permissions, execute `print security.getPermissions()`.
 * To show the permissions for a particular role, issue `print security.getPermissions('rolename')`

-Both methods return a `AssignedPermissions` object, that shows the relevant permissions when printed.
-The `AssignedPermissions` object makes it possible to retrieve and inspect user permissions, to find out if a given role has any permissions at all or has a specific permission and on what CIs.
-This will, for example, allow an administrator to automate granting and/or revoking of permissions by use of a script, depending on the retrieved permissions and their state or CIs.
+Both methods return a `AssignedPermissions` object that shows the relevant permissions when printed.
+The `AssignedPermissions` object allows you to retrieve and inspect user permissions, including specific permissions on configuration items (CIs), You can use this to automate the granting and/or revoking of permissions through a script.

-Take note that only a user with `security#edit` permission is allowed to retrieve permissions for a role and to grant or revoke permissions.
-Normally it is only possible to retrieve and list one's own permissions.
-Trying to grant permissions using the second form of the command without this permission will lead to an exception.
+Note that only a user with the `security#edit` permission can retrieve permissions for a role and grant or revoke permissions.

-A somewhat more extensive example of using this object, to be executed as an administrator user, is listed in following snippet:
+This is an extended example of working with permissions:

-    deployit> security.logout()
+    security.logout()
-    deployit> security.login('admin', 'admin')
+    security.login('admin', 'admin')
-    deployit> security.createUser('alice', 'al1ce')
+    security.createUser('alice', 'al1ce')
-    deployit> security.assignRole('deployer', ['alice'])
+    security.assignRole('deployer', ['alice'])

-    deployit> if security.isGranted('deployer','login'):
+    if security.isGranted('deployer','login'):
         security.grant('login', 'deployer')

-    deployit> print security.getPermissions('deployer')
+    print security.getPermissions('deployer')
-    deployit> security.removeRole('deployer')
+    security.removeRole('deployer')
-    deployit> security.deleteUser('alice')
+    security.deleteUser('alice')

 ## Example of initial security setup